Master of Science in Social Work

 Most social workers work Monday through Friday, 8am-5pm.
 You may need to flex your work schedule to adapt some time for the practicum during the weekdays.
 On occasion, a social worker may have an evening or weekend program, such as a group counseling session or an educational program, but this may be only once a week or even once a month for maybe two hours.

 You may want to explore with your employer the possibilities of moving some of your work activities into the evenings and weekends, so you will have some day hours reserved for the practicum.
 You may also explore the option of shifting to 80% time, keeping your full employee benefits, but working only four days a week and saving the fifth day for the practicum.
 Additionally, you may want to consider shifting to part-time work during the period you are taking your practicum.
-Remember that practicum is designed for working 16 hours weekly at the placement site for a total of 225 hours each Fall and Spring semester and 450 hours total for the academic year.∧ Back to top
+During the foundation practicum, students work 16 hours weekly at the placement site for a total of 225 hours each Fall and Spring semester and 450 hours total for the academic year.
+During the advanced practicum, 18 hours weekly at the placement site for a total of 250 hours each Fall and Spring semester and 500 hours total for the academic year.∧ Back to top

 I plan on getting a new job.
 Can my new job count as my practicum?